-Michael Garnier is a lifelong Northern Virginia resident whose litigation practice over the past three decades has focused on product liability and personal injury cases.
+Michael Garnier is a lifelong Northern Virginia resident whose litigation practice over the past three-and-a-half decades has focused on product liability and personal injury cases.
 Michael has handled many jury trials throughout Virginia and, with local counsel, also has participated in product liability cases in more than twenty other states.
 The diverse clients Michael has been privileged to represent include elevator companies, top pharmaceutical and medical device manufacturers, telecommunications industry leaders, car rental companies, hotels, aerospace manufacturers, health care providers, construction equipment vendors, retailers, insurance companies, manufacturers of home appliances and other products, as well as individuals and various small businesses.

 Michael joined the D.C.
 Bar in 1990 to extend the reach of his Virginia-based practice.
 His youngest brother, Robert, joined the firm in 1992.
 Garnier & Garnier, P.C. has served some clients steadily for decades, but the firm also has added new clients– almost entirely through word-of- mouth referrals from other satisfied clients.
 While many of their corporate clients are the leaders in their fields, Michael and Robert also have made themselves available to individual clients needing representation in serious injury cases.
 One of Michael’s favorite aspects of being a trial lawyer is getting to know people from so many different walks of life.